Buyers Guides CPU Coolers

 MPI_Montech HyperFlow ARGB 360

-The Montech HyperFlow ARGB 360 is a CPU cooler that blew us away during our initial review.
-The primary reason is that this is a sub-$100 liquid cooler (at the time of writing) offering thermal performance that beats out some of the most expensive liquid coolers on the market.
+The Montech HyperFlow ARGB 360 CPU cooler blew us away during our initial review.
+The primary reason is that this is a budget-oriented cooler that delivers performance that rivals some of the most expensive liquid coolers on the market.
 Across four-thread and eight-thread benchmarks, the Montech HyperFlow ARGB 360 easily holds its own.

 Key SpecsMontech HyperFlow ARGB 360